 Share

 Almost every deck job in 2026 starts the exact same way.
 A homeowner is standing in their backyard, picturing a new composite deck off the kitchen, and they pull out their phone and type 'deck builder near me.'
 Three businesses show up on the little map at the top of the results.
 They tap one, scroll the reviews, look at a couple of photos, and call.
 That's it.
-That's the entire buying decision for a $25,000–$60,000 project, made in under two minutes from the top three results on a map.
+That's the entire buying decision for a $25,000 to $60,000 project, made in under two minutes from the top three results on a map.

-If your deck company isn't one of those three, you didn't lose the job — you were never in the running for it.
+If your deck company isn't one of those three, you didn't lose the job.
+You were never in the running for it.
 The homeowner never saw you.
 And the brutal part is that the builder who got the call usually isn't better at building decks.
 They're just better at local SEO.
 This guide is the complete 2026 playbook for becoming one of those top three businesses: how the map pack actually works, what you can control, and how we've done it for real deck and outdoor-living clients.

 Why local SEO matters more for deck builders than almost any other marketing

-Decks are a high-intent, local, high-ticket purchase — which is the perfect storm for local SEO.
+Decks are a high-intent, local, high-ticket purchase, which is the perfect storm for local SEO.
 Nobody searches 'deck builder near me' to browse.
 They search it because they're ready to spend real money and they want someone close enough to come measure the yard this week.
 There's no impulse, no awareness problem to solve.
 The demand already exists; the only question is who captures it.

 And the geography is unforgiving in your favor.
-A homeowner in your town will never hire a deck builder three states away, which means your real competition isn't every deck company in America — it's the handful in your service area.
+A homeowner in your town will never hire a deck builder three states away, which means your real competition isn't every deck company in America.
+It's the handful in your service area.
 That's a fight you can actually win.
 The map pack (those top three local listings with the map) gets the overwhelming majority of clicks for 'near me' searches, and the businesses below it fight over the scraps.
 Get into the top three and you're not competing with the internet; you're competing with two other local builders.

 See the full contractor SEO system